gocodebox/lifterlms/.github/ISSUE_TEMPLATE/issue_template.md

+---
+name: Bug report
+about: Report a bug or issue

+---

 ### 1. Reproduction Steps

 + Include clear and detailed step by step instructions on how the issue can be reliably reproduced